-The murals were commissioned by the Cleveland Federal Arts Project in the Works Progress Administration era around 1940.
+The murals were commissioned by the Cleveland Federal Arts Project in the Works Progress Administration era 1933 to 1943.
 Local artist Joseph Haber was living proof that art flourishes in adversity.
 Although severely crippled by polio since infancy, he nevertheless became an accomplished draftsman and painter.
 He graduated from East Technical High School and attended the Cleveland Institute of Art and the John Huntington Polytechnic Institute.

 Able to stand only with the support of crutches, Haber attached brushes to bamboo poles to extend his reach when working on larger canvases.
 While aspiring to be included in the Cleveland Museum of Art's annual May Shows, the young Haber produced brightly painted wooden fairytale figures for the Higbee Department Store Christmas window displays.

 During the Depression, Haber was involved in the Ohio WPA Art Program and became the "new ideas man" for his experiments with new media and for his progressive social thought.
 Haber proposed that plastic might be used to make art, and that power tools could be used to shape and texture it.
 Miss Sara Blair, superintendent of Bratenahl School, was intrigued in 1940 when Haber suggested that a mural for the combined auditorium/gymnasium could be made from the new medium of Catalin plastic and gave him the commission.